 Nowadays, small businesses and top brands rely on brand advocates or brand ambassadors to further consolidate their brand visibility and popularity.

-Getting the best out of your brand advocates
+Getting the best out of advocates

 Brand advocates are like marketing reps for your brand, they say good things about your products and services.
 Brand advocates also freely write about your brand and help you attract potential customers through their activities.